tipofyzik/Sentiment_Analysis_on_Movie_Reviews/README.md

 ### 4.2.
 Config file
 Config file contains settings for different stages of data analysis and training.
 There are 6 parameter categories in this .json file:
 _**· DatasetsPaths:**_
-&emsp;&emsp; — path_to_standford_movie_reviews_dataset: Path to the Standford's Movie Review dataset in .csv format.
+&emsp;&emsp; — path_to_stanford_movie_reviews_dataset: Path to the stanford's Movie Review dataset in .csv format.
 &emsp;&emsp; — path_to_sar14_dataset_txt: Path to the SAR14 dataset in .txt format.
 &emsp;&emsp; — path_to_sar14_dataset_csv: Path to the SAR14 dataset in .csv format.
 _**· DataPreprocessingParameters:**_
-&emsp;&emsp; — path_to_standford_movie_reviews_dataset_cleaned: Path to the cleaned from noise Standford's Movie Review dataset in .csv format (to avoid repetition of the cleaning process).
+&emsp;&emsp; — path_to_stanford_movie_reviews_dataset_cleaned: Path to the cleaned from noise stanford's Movie Review dataset in .csv format (to avoid repetition of the cleaning process).
 &emsp;&emsp; — path_to_sar14_dataset_cleaned: Path to the cleaned from noise SAR14 dataset in .csv format (to avoid repetition of the cleaning process).
 &emsp;&emsp; — data_is_preprocessed: Shows whether data was preprocessed or not.
 If the value is 0, then the original data have not been preprocessed yet, otherwise it have been (to avoid repetition of the cleaning process).
 &emsp;&emsp; — spacy_batch_size: Determines how many rewiews should be preprocessed simultaneously.
 It is used to speed up preprocessing.